-The students simulate the real United Nations in procedures and protocol.
+Model United NationsGr 9-121 year1 creditThe students simulate the real United Nations in procedures and protocol.
 They represent different countries and debate the issues from that country's point of view.
 They research, write, and present resolutions in various sub-committees based on the UN.
 Students will be able: